DillonKyleDev/FlatEngine/README.md

 To build FlatEngine2D yourself and get the benefit of editing the source code directly:
 1. Download the .zip and extract
-2. Go into these three files and change the `targetdir` and `objdir` variables to locations you want FlatEngine2D to be built to (if default location is undesired):</br>
+2. Go into these three files and change the `targetdir` and `objdir` variables to locations you want FlatEngine2D to be built to (if default location is undesired) and of course be sure to change `<UserName>` to your users name path on your computer:</br>

    `FlatEngine-Core/Build-Core.lua`</br>
    `FlatEngine-Editor/Build-Editor.lua`</br>